Propulsion Trades for a 2035-2040 Solar Gravitational Lens Mission: Introduction

-The paper makes three engineering contributions.
-First, it maps the SGL operating range (\(650\)--\(900~\AU\)) into required \(\vinf\) and \(\vrbar\).
-Second, it compares solar sailing, NEP, and NTP-assisted hybrid injection using a common time-to-distance metric.
-Third, it states the NEP closure conditions relevant to a credible 2035--2040 launch, linking \(\alphatot\), \(\Isp\), thruster lifetime/throughput, and heat rejection.
+The paper therefore makes three engineering contributions.
+First, it maps the SGL operating range \(z=650\)--\(900~\AU\) into required \(\vinf\), \(\vrbar\), and lower-bound transportation time.
+Second, it compares solar sailing, NEP, and Oberth-assisted hybrid injection using a common time-to-distance metric.
+Third, it exposes the system-closure quantities that determine whether each lower-bound architecture can plausibly mature by a 2035--2040 mission start: sail thermal/areal-density qualification, NEP stage specific mass, EP lifetime and throughput, heat rejection, and high-energy injection feasibility.

 The analysis is intentionally first-order and comparative.
 Analytic and semi-analytic scalings are used to expose dominant dependencies and avoid hidden assumptions from black-box trajectory solvers.
 Accordingly, the quoted times are optimistic lower bounds: realistic mission designs must add architecture-dependent injection time, steering losses, and operational margin for long-duration propulsion and power.